 President Theodore Roosevelt signed his name in hotel registration books all over Colorado.
 Among them: Denver’s Oxford Hotel and the Brown Palace, and the Beaumont Hotel in Ouray.
 During his stay at the Hotel Colorado in Glenwood Springs, the Teddy Bear was allegedly invented when some hotel maids sewed and stuffed a toy bear for the president to cheer him up after a fruitless grizzly hunt.

 On August 15, 1870, Kansas Pacific Railroad construction crews laid 10 miles of rail, the longest segment of track ever built in one day.

 The ghost of Madge Reynolds is said to hang around the Reynolds Cottage at 1209 Logan Street in Denver.
 Years back, Madge and Fred Bonfils, then publisher of the Denver Post, were quite an item.
-They went horseback riding one day, and Bonfils is alleged to have spoken his true feelings for Madge but she was married.
-She came home and was so overwhelmed by his proposal and his pursuit, she collapsed and died.
+They went horseback riding one day, and Bonfils is alleged to have spoken his true feelings for Madge, but she was married.
+She came home and was so overwhelmed by his proposal and his pursuit; she collapsed and died.
 Today, people report a ghost dressed in white inhabits the north side of the house, where she was happiest.

 Before the Army built Fort Garland in Costilla County, there was a Fort Massachusetts.
 Its absurd location allowed Indians to stand on the bluffs and shower the soldier with arrows.

-When Coronado sought the Seven Golden Cities in the West, he sent a group of 15 men into southern Colorado.
+When Coronado sought the Seven Golden Cities in the West, he sent 15 men into southern Colorado.
 Upon reaching the area around Trinidad, they died from sheer exhaustion.
 A Spanish priest who discovered their remains named the area “Las Animas,” meaning “Souls in Purgatory,” because they died without receiving last rites.